zluigon/java-adlister/README.md

     This is good practice in general before manipulating a git repository

-1. Checkout the corresponding tag
+2. Checkout the corresponding branch

     For example:

     ```
-    git checkout servlets
+    git checkout servlets-start
     ```

-1. Create and switch to a new branch for your work on the exercise
+3. Create and switch to a new branch for your work on the exercise

 For example:

     ```
-    git branch servlets-exercise
-    git checkout servlets-exercise
+    git checkout -b servlets-exercise
     ```

     **It is very important that you create and switch to a new branch here, if